1. Help Center

 The logic flow for activity data:

-1. The customer’s activity data is made available to Ducky Reporting.
+1. The customer’s activity data is made available to Climate Reporting.
 This can be done in one of two ways:

-1. Ducky Reporting fetches the report directly from the Visma Expense API (coming soon)
+1. Climate Reporting fetches data directly from an electricity provider and the Visma Expense API (coming soon)

-2. The customer uploads activity data to Ducky Reporting manually (coming soon)
+2. The customer adds activity data to Climate Reporting manually (coming soon)

 2. Relevant information for calculating greenhouse gas emissions is extracted.
 This means activity data including